-The Grade 5 exhibition, Grade 10 personal project, theory of knowledge and the extended essay are all required coursework for VIS students.
+The G5 exhibition, G10 personal project, theory of knowledge and the extended essay are all required coursework for VIS students.

 The Exhibition is the culmination of learning in the Primary School.
 The purpose of the Exhibition has several key features:

 - it enables students to engage in an in-depth, collaborative inquiry into issues that are of importance to them.

 - it allows students to demonstrate responsibility for, and ownership of, their own learning.

 - it encourages students to apply all the skills they have learned throughout the Primary School.

 - it provides an authentic process for assessing student understanding.

 - it celebrates the transition of students from Primary to Secondary.

 This past year, G5 students conducted an open-ended inquiry into an aspect of "The Image We Project" and developed their own central ideas, lines of inquiry, and questions.